cenidetiot/ngsi-js-library/doc/ngsi/docs/QueriesParser.md

 ### Retrieving information with a query string
 The query string generated in the previous the [section](#generating-a-query-string), can be used with the function `getWithQuery()` of the ocb-sender module for retrieving information from the ContextBroker.
 The `getWithQuery()` function receives as unique parameter the query string.
-Before using this function, is necessary to import the ocb-sender module in the project, as explained [here](../../usersManual.md), and configure the URL for the connection with the Orion ContextBroker instance, function described in this [section](../../ocb/index.md#connection-configuration-with-an-orion-contextbroker-instance).
+Before using this function, is necessary to import the ocb-sender module in the project, as explained [here](../../usersManual.md); also configure the URL for the connection with the Orion ContextBroker instance, function described in this [section](../../ocb/index.md#connection-configuration-with-an-orion-contextbroker-instance).
 The following fragment of code shows an example of the `getWithQuery()` function, the parameter `query` makes reference to the query string.

 ```js
 	//Send requests to ContextBroker